HeNeos/tsp-art/README.md

 ## How It Works

-1. Image Processing: The input image is resized (max height 720px) and converted to grayscale.
+1. Image Processing: The input image is resized (max height 1080 px) and converted to grayscale.

 2. Stippling: Points are distributed based on brightness using a weighted centroid algorithm with Voronoi diagrams.